learning-zone/java-basics/servlets-questions.md

 #### Q. why we should override only no-airs init() method.
 #### Q. What is the difference between encodeRedirectUrl and encodeURL?
 #### Q. Why do we have servlet filters?
+A servlet filter is reusable Java code that converts the contents of HTTP requests, HTTP responses, and the information contained in HTML headers.
+The servlet filter pre-processes the request before it gets to the servlet, and / or subsequently processes the response coming from the servlet.

+Servlet filters can:

+* intercept servlet initiation before servlet initiation;
+* determine the contents of the request before the servlet is triggered;
+* modify the headers and data of the request into which the incoming request is packaged;
+* modify the headers and response data into which the received response is packaged;
+* intercept servlet initiation after accessing the servlet.

+A servlet filter can be configured to work with a single servlet or a group of servlets.
+The basis for the formation of filters is an interface javax.servlet.Filterthat implements three methods:

+* `void init(FilterConfig config) throws ServletException;`
+* `void doFilter(ServletRequest request, ServletResponse response, FilterChain chain) throws IOException, ServletException;`
+* `void destroy();`

 #### Q. How to handle exceptions thrown by application with another servlet?
 #### Q. What are different ways for servlet authentication?
 #### Q. What is Servlet Chaining?